aws-samples/shopfloor-connectivity/docs/core/change-filter-configuration.md

-Absolurte change filter, with at least a value every 5 seconfs even when value did not change
+Absolute change filter, with at least a value every 5 seconds even when value did not change

 ```json
 {